Leoleojames1/ollama_agent_roll_cage/README.md

 ***[🦙 Ollama Discord Server 🦙](https://discord.gg/ollama)***   ***[🤖 OARC V0.28 VIDEO GUIDE 🧙](https://www.youtube.com/watch?v=W7TusPTnNXA)*** ***[🦾Borch's AI Development Guide🦿](https://share.note.sx/c3topc9y#iaFb281+b0x66J+2lWIhWp4PV+wwoKsd5GqoXYg1i4I)***
 ## About
   **ollama_agent_roll_cage** (OARC) is a local python agent fusing **ollama** llm's with **Coqui-TTS** speech models, **Keras** classifiers, **LlaVA** vision, **Whisper** speech recognition, ***YoloV8*** object detection, and more to create a unified chatbot agent api for local, custom automation.
 This program manages, and automates the creation of **chatbots** through **conversation history**, **model management**, **function calling**, ***Document Database*** with ***embedding model*** retrieval, and ultimately by structuring a **base reality** for your agent to build its world view via an **interaction space** for windows **software**, local files via ChromaDB, and callable screenshots giving the user more control over the likely output of the agent through **multimodal** agentic **chain of thought**, & ***retrieval augmented generation*** and a mixture of exterior software tools.

-You have complete control with OARC, with the full capabilities to implement security and protection systems for your project.
+  OARC, provides tools & spaces to implement security and protection systems for your agentic tool project.
+Limiting the output of the model to what your training data reflect.
+In order to implement your own fine tuned models, you must understand the complexities of AI training Data, and how our biases are reflected in it.
 Ultimately we want to investigate our Agent at every level, and define logical/ontological frameworks if possible.
 More tools are coming soon, and as such new models to match!
 I hope you have a good install, & I hope to see you in the Ollama Discord & the OARC Discord.
-For more help, to learn, to build, to contribute to OARC, Agent Chef, and seeing you learn from my process, integrate OARC with your systems, and ultimately thrive in the wonderful world of AI and Programming we have before us.
+Reach out for more help, to learn, to build, to contribute to OARC, Agent Chef, integrate OARC with your systems, and ultimately thrive in the wonderful world of AI and Programming we have before us.

 <img
 src="docs/assets/posters/rollcage.jpg"